 Cat’s Corner (Montréal)

-No. Most people arrive at a dance without a partner, though they may arrive with friends.
+You do not need to bring a partner to a dance or a class.
+Most people arrive at a dance without a partner, though they may arrive with friends.
 If there is a lesson prior to the dance, the teachers will have the students “rotate” periodically, so all follows mix with all leads.
 Throughout the night, people dance with lots of different people.
 The greater variety of styles and levels of dancer you mix with, the better your dancing will become.

 We advocate rotating in our beginner classes, because it is a helpful learning tool, and because it helps to establish and nurture a community of positive students sharing in a group learning environment.